-We change our beauty and skincare routines when the weather is cold, and your dog can benefit from extra care, too.
+We change our beauty and skincare routines when the weather is cold, and your dog can benefit from extra winter care, too.
 Towel drying your pet after outside time can help their dry skin stay healthy.
-It also doesn’t hurt to invest in some salmon oil which can keep your dog’s coat moisturized from the inside out, as well as a special butter or salve to keep on hand for chapped paws and dry noses.
+It also doesn’t hurt to invest in some salmon oil, which can keep your dog’s coat moisturized from the inside out, as well as a special butter or salve to keep on hand for chapped paws and dry noses.

 Pad wax can also be a lifesaver against the drying effects of road salt and freezing sidewalks.
 Check out the recipe below that you can make at home.

 Older dogs may be at greater risk for aches and pains related to the cold.
 They may also be more prone to slips and injuries on icy surfaces.
 Consider adding a hip and joint supplement to keep old dogs feeling young, and monitor outdoor playtime to ensure they don’t overtire.

 On your walks, be mindful of antifreeze puddles where cars are parked.
 Remember that antifreeze is highly toxic—and tasty—to dogs and cats.
 Ethylene glycol poisoning signs include intoxication, vomiting, and stomach pain, so keep a close eye on dogs when they’re outdoors and consult a professional immediately with any concerns.